It takes a lot to become a Habitat for Humanity Greater Orlando & Osceola County homeowner.

 Go to your bank, Simmons advised, and get a full financial review.
 Discuss your goals with a banker – and receive advice tailored to you.

-If meeting with a banker feels overwhelming, visit HandsOnBanking.org to familiarize yourself on a variety of banking topics such as investing, retirement planning, and budgeting.
+In this time of social distancing, you can visit HandsOnBanking.org to familiarize yourself on a variety of banking topics such as investing, retirement planning, and budgeting.

 Create a budget